provable-things/corda-api/README.md

 <img src="docs/imgs/transaction.png" alt="Drawing" width="700"/>

-The steps performed by the example follow are:
+The steps performed by the example are:

 **Step 1:** The `OraclizeQueryFlow` is called along with the following parameters: